icopy-site/awesome-cn/docs/awesome/awesome-d.md

 *These compilers may differ from or be incompatible with the official set of tools.*

 * [SDC](https://github.com/snazzy-d/SDC) - The Snazzy D Compiler.
 Written in D. Grows Smarter every day.
-* [OpenD](https://opendlang.org/index.html) - A fork of the D language with built-in libraries.
+* [OpenD](https://opendlang.org/index.html) - A fork of the D language focused on practical and incremental improvements.

 ## Dev Tools